emqx/emqx-docs/en_US/data-integration/data-bridge-azure-event-hub.md

 Now, Azure Event Hubs should be listed in the connector list (**Integration** -> **Connector**) with a **Connection Status** of **Connected**.
 Next, you need to create a rule and a Sink to specify the data to be streamed into the Azure Event Hubs.

-## Create a Rule for Azure Event Hubs Sink
+## Create a Rule with Azure Event Hubs Sink

 This section demonstrates how to create a rule with an Azure Event Hubs Sink added to the rule.